forestdb/forestdb.org/models/PLU-2019-projects.md

 ~~~~

 ####Ⅵ Discussions
 The result of my model matches my intuition about the utterances.
 From the density graph, it is obvious that negated antonyms are different from the original utterance, because uncertainty is involved when using such utterances.
-The expectation of prices and threshold (the number below the graph) demonstrates that the expectation price that listener predicts is slightly lower for 'not-inexpensive' than its for 'expensive', while the threshold is higher for 'not-inexpensive' than for its 'expensive'.
-Accordingly, my intuition is that when the speaker pays extra costs to use negated antonyms, she will try to be more informative, thus making the threshold should be higher.
-As for the price, people will usually expect the price of the item to be in a certain state where it is below the 'expensive' one but above the 'inexpensive' one, which is anticipated by Jespersen(1924) and following Tessler(2018).
+The expectation of prices and threshold (the number below the graph) demonstrates that the expectation price that the listener predicts is slightly lower for 'not-inexpensive' than it is for 'expensive', while the threshold is higher for 'not-inexpensive' than for 'expensive'.
+Accordingly, my intuition is that when the speaker pays extra costs to use negated antonyms, she will try to be more informative, thus the threshold should be higher.
+As for the price, people will usually expect the price of the item to be in a certain state where it is below the 'expensive' one but above the 'inexpensive' one, which is anticipated by Jespersen (1924) and following Tessler (2018).
 It is quite noticeable that when there are only two utterances possible (expensive and not-inexpensive), the difference is weaker; when there are four utterances possible in the final model, the difference is more significant.
 <br>
-There are some remaining problems, However.
-First, we need further data from behavior experiments will be needed to better justify the model.
-Second, what exactly is the degree of uncertainty when uttering negated utterance?
-In my model, I use a fixed probability of 0.2 which was taken from the Tessler's model, but does it actually reflect the reality?
-When trying to adjust the uncertainty to higher numbers, the difference between original utterances and negated antonym utterances become slightly weaker.
+There are some remaining problems, however.
+First, further data from behavior experiments will be needed to better justify the model.
+Second, what exactly is the degree of uncertainty when uttering a negated utterance?
+In my model, I use a fixed probability of 0.2 which was taken from Tessler's model, but does it actually reflect the reality?
+When trying to adjust the uncertainty to higher numbers, the difference between original utterances and negated antonym utterances becomes slightly weaker.
 What the exact mechanism of the uncertainty degrees is remains unclear.
 Such questions would be interesting for future research.